obetomuniz/tatooine/readme.md

 ### Extending Standard Engines

-The `fork` property allows extends the engine capabilities for your needs while creating schemas for the standard engines `json` or `markup`.
+The `fork` property allows extends the engine capabilities for your needs while creating schemas for the standard engines `spa`, `json` and/or `markup`.

 ```js
 // index.js